 Gaurav comments that around 35% of the portfolio has some export exposure.
 For example, IGC has around 10-11% in the IT space, of which 8% is in IT services.
 Indian IT services performed strongly during 2020 and 2021 as COVID fuelled demand for IT services (both changing working patterns as well as the adoption of cost optimisation strategies).
 Gaurav says that, with the global economy slowing, there is an expectation that demand for these services will slow down as well, but IGC’s portfolio companies are not yet seeing any significant impact.
 However, these companies have de-rated in anticipation of a slowdown in spend.
 Gaurav comments that, while this may happen, many of the services provided are core to their clients and some, which help with managing costs, are even more important in a downturn.
-He says that the evidence so far is that companies are not compromising on the expenditure and order books remain intact.
+The evidence so far is that companies are not compromising on the expenditure and order books remain intact.

-as around 10% allocated to healthcare and specialty chemicals.
+IGC’s portfolio also has around 10% allocated to healthcare and specialty chemicals.
 Gaurav says that specialty chemicals has been doing well and continues to benefit from the movement of suppliers out of China.

 Gaurav says that only one company in IGC’s portfolio has seen a moderate impact – Welspun India, which is the largest home textile company in the world.
 Its exports have suffered as consumers have curtailed their discretionary spending.
 Welspun supplies the likes of Costco and Walmart in the US, both of which have been destocking.
 However, Gaurav says that the impact has not been so acute, as Welspun has seen a significant element of this business replaced by business that has been moved out of China.